ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

-Manage Protobuf Definitions
+Manage Protobuf definitions
 ===========================

 Protobuf service definitions provide the API specification for underlying server implementations, so that each consuming client library has a clear contract for gRPC data messages.
-Ideally, the proto files have a single repository established as the source of truth for the .proto files, organized by API version increment as the API definition expands and changes.
+Ideally, the .proto files have a single repository established as the source of truth for the .proto files, organized by API version increment as the API definition expands and changes.
 Since most client libraries are custom implementations enhancing the developer